nicknijenhuis/carnaval-radio-frontend/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Backlog (TODO):
+- The links in the menu are no actual links, but javascript push actions.
+We would like them to be actual links for SEO purposes.
 - Twitch integration, on certain moments, it should be possible to replace the slider with Twitch
 - Add google analytics (example: Bundeling)
 - Heavy caching issue on sponsors page, sometimes it shows latests, but sometimes it goes back to using old version.
 This could be due to vercel, cloudflare or next configuration